JvAlm71/Portifolio_Usp/README.md

 -In this repository, I will store my codes created for college to maintain a portfolio and demonstrate my skills in certain languages and situations proposed by the professors.
 Below, I will describe what is currently in each folder:

+## It's worth noting that for each project shown, within their folders are their respective explanations, so please enter and view them properly.

 # Numerical Calculus:

 Language: Python